RESEARCH STARTER

 In addition to conifers, mosses and lichens form an important part of the boreal forest ecosystem.
 Some broad-leaved deciduous trees, such as birch, aspen, and willow, are also present in boreal forests.

-While low in when compared with other biomes, boreal forests are home to a variety of animals as well as plants, many of them endangered.
+While low in biodiversity when compared with other biomes, boreal forests are home to a variety of animals as well as plants, many of them endangered.
 Animals found in boreal forests include reindeer or caribou; carnivores such as bear, wolverine, lynx, fox, weasel, and wolf; and more than three hundred species of birds.

 Boreal forests rely on natural cycles of fire and insect damage followed by new tree growth; in North American boreal forests, these cycles are typically seventy to one hundred years long.
 Boreal forests store large amounts of carbon, perhaps more than the world’s tropical and temperate forests combined.